negasus/traefik-plugin-bridge/readme.md

 > `BINARY` mode still not implemented

+Write middlewares with you preferred languages!

+PHP, Python, NodeJS or more - it does not matter!

-The Bridge plugin allows make requests to your custom services.
+The Bridge plugin allows make requests to your services.

-You can:
+## You can

 - get the request data
     - headers